Microsoft/azure-docs.pt-pt/articles/dev-spaces/team-development-netcore-visualstudio.md

 ms.author: stevenry
 ms.date: 12/09/2018
 ms.topic: tutorial
-description: Desenvolvimento rápido do Kubernetes com contentores e microsserviços no Azure
+description: Desenvolvimento rápido da Kubernetes com contentores e microsserviços no Azure
-keywords: 'Docker, kubernetes, Azure, AKS, serviço kubernetes do Azure, contêineres, Helm, malha de serviço, roteamento de malha de serviço, kubectl, K8S ' ms.openlocfilehash: 256cab2e88e87807f8b15866d341762b07ddb174 ms.sourcegitcommit: 653e9f61b24940561061bd65b2486e232e41ead4 ms.translationtype: HT ms.contentlocale: pt-PT ms.lasthandoff: 11/21/2019
+keywords: 'Docker, Kubernetes, Azure, AKS, Azure Kubernetes Service, containers, Helm, service mesh, service mesh routing, kubectl, k8s ' ms.openlocfilehash: 895d2edbb268eab9944909ecda7193ce945bbf39 ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c ms.translationtype: MT ms.contentlocale: pt-PT
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74279751"
+ms.locfileid: "74325540"
 ---
-# <a name="team-development-with-azure-dev-spaces"></a>Desenvolvimento em equipa com o Azure Dev Spaces
+# <a name="team-development-using-net-core-and-visual-studio-with-azure-dev-spaces"></a>Team development using .NET Core and Visual Studio with Azure Dev Spaces

-Neste tutorial, você aprenderá como uma equipe de desenvolvedores pode colaborar simultaneamente no mesmo cluster kubernetes usando espaços de desenvolvimento.
+In this tutorial, you'll learn how a team of developers can simultaneously collaborate in the same Kubernetes cluster using Dev Spaces.

 ## <a name="learn-about-team-development"></a>Saiba mais sobre desenvolvimento em equipa

 Até aqui, executou o código da aplicação como se fosse o único programador a trabalhar na aplicação.
 Nesta secção, irá aprender até que ponto o Azure Dev Spaces simplifica o desenvolvimento em equipa ao:
-* Permita que uma equipe de desenvolvedores trabalhe no mesmo ambiente, trabalhando em um espaço de desenvolvimento compartilhado ou em espaços de desenvolvimento distintos, conforme necessário.
+* Enable a team of developers to work in the same environment, by working in a shared dev space or in distinct dev spaces as needed.
 * Suportar que cada programador faça iterações no respetivo código de forma isolada e sem receio de danificar o código de terceiros.
 * Testar o código ponto a ponto, antes de proceder à consolidação do código, sem ter de criar cenários fictícios ou simular dependências.

 ### <a name="challenges-with-developing-microservices"></a>Desafios relativamente ao desenvolvimento de microsserviços
-O aplicativo de exemplo não é complexo no momento.
+Your sample application isn't complex at the moment.
 Todavia, num cenário de desenvolvimento real, os desafios começam a surgir à medida que são adicionados mais serviços e a equipa de desenvolvimento começa a aumentar.

-* Seu computador de desenvolvimento pode não ter recursos suficientes para executar todos os serviços necessários ao mesmo tempo.
-* Alguns serviços podem precisar ser acessíveis publicamente.
-Por exemplo, um serviço pode precisar ter um ponto de extremidade que responda a um webhook.
-* Se você quiser executar um subconjunto de serviços, precisará saber a hierarquia de dependência total entre todos os seus serviços.
-A determinação dessa hierarquia pode ser difícil, especialmente à medida que o número de serviços aumenta.
+* Your development machine may not have enough resources to run every service you need at once.
+* Some services may need to be publicly reachable.
+For example, a service may need to have an endpoint that responds to a webhook.
+* If you want to run a subset of services, you have to know the full dependency hierarchy between all your services.
+Determining this hierarchy can be difficult, especially as your number of services increase.
 * Alguns programadores recorrem à simulação ou criação de cenários fictícios de muitas das suas dependências de serviço.
-Essa abordagem pode ajudar, mas o gerenciamento dessas simulações pode afetar o custo de desenvolvimento em breve.
-Além disso, essa abordagem leva a um ambiente de desenvolvimento que parece diferente da produção, o que pode levar a bugs sutis ocorrendo.
-* Depois disso, é difícil fazer qualquer tipo de teste de integração.
+This approach can help, but managing those mocks can soon impact development cost.
+Plus, this approach leads to your development environment looking different from production, which can lead to subtle bugs occurring.
+* It follows that doing any type of integration testing becomes difficult.
 Realisticamente, o teste de integração só pode ocorrer após uma consolidação, o que significa que irá ver os problemas numa fase posterior no ciclo de desenvolvimento.

     ![](media/common/microservices-challenges.png)